 A10.
 Creating a digital library of films ‘just in case’ the films may be needed for future exercises is not permitted.
 To rely on section 200AB and format shift DVDs you must meet a number of requirements.
-These requirements are listed above under ‘Uploading Copies of Films to Communicate in Class’ or for additional information on format shifting, see Format Shifting.
+These requirements are listed above under ‘Uploading Copies of Films to Communicate in Class’ or for additional information on format shifting, see Flexible Dealing Exception.

 Q11.
 I want to show my students a TV program which I saw on SBS a few days ago as it ties in with something I am teaching them, am I allowed to do this?

 A11.
 Yes, if the program is available on SBS on Demand it can be played direct in class or you can provide your students a link to the webpage.
 If the program is no longer available on SBS on Demand, it might be available for purchase from the SBS shop or another commercial supplier.
 Contact your library who will be able to order a copy.
 The copy of the program can be played in class under section 28 of the Copyright Act.